storyprotocol/documentation/docs/DEVELOPERS/tutorials/protect-dalle-ai-generated-images.md

 next:
   description: ''
 ---
-In this tutorial, you will learn how to protect Dall-E 2 AI-Generated images by registering it on Story.
+In this tutorial, you will learn how to license and protect Dall-E 2 AI-Generated images by registering it on Story.

 ## The Explanation